r5196/CIS5730-project/Phase 2 writeup.md

 		String password = args[1];
 ```

-- Now, to run the program, you should run the UserInterface class, but do not need to pass the login ID and password as the runtime arguments to the main method.
-The program will not ask you to enter the login ID and password that you created for an organization via the Admin app after the program runs.
+- **Now, to run the program, you should run the UserInterface class, but do not need to pass the login ID and password as the runtime arguments to the main method.
+The program will now ask you to enter the login ID and password that you created for an organization via the Admin app after the program runs.**
 ```
 	public static void main(String[] args) {